udayangaac/udayangaac/README.md

-## About Me
-Hi there!
-I'm Chamith Udayanga, a distributed systems enthusiast with a passion for creating high-performance services using Golang.
+# Hi there!
+I'm Chamith Udayanga 👋

+I'm a distributed systems enthusiast with a passion for creating high-performance services using Golang.
+I love diving into the intricacies of distributed systems, pushing the boundaries of performance, and experimenting with advanced algorithms and AI.
-## Interests
-- Distributed systems
-- Golang
-- High-performance computing
-- Experimenting with advanced algorithms and AI
-- Delving into programmable matters

 ## Get in Touch
 Feel free to reach out to me via [email](mailto:udayangaac@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/udayangaac).